 PointsBet's app and site stand out as one of the best in the U.S. with its sleek mobile design.
 They offer great promotions and daily boosters, including some of the best odds for the popular spread and over/under bets.

-William Hill US is expanding its footprint in Iowa through its partnership with Caesars Entertainment--this makes William Hill connected online sportsbook in the state.
+William Hill US is expanding its footprint in Iowa through its partnership with Caesars Entertainment.
 Sports fans who visit any of the following locations can register today:

 - Prairie Meadows Casino in Altoona